smartfog/fogflow/doc/en/source/k8sIntegration.rst

 - **coreservice_ip**: it is used by all FogFlow edge nodes to access the core services (e.g., nginx on port 80 and rabbitmq on port 5672) on the FogFlow cloud node; usually this will be the public IP of the FogFlow cloud node.
 - **external_hostip**: for the configuration of the FogFlow cloud node, this is the same as coreservice_ip used by the components (Cloud Worker and Cloud Broker) to access the running FogFlow core services;
-- **internal_hostip**: this is the IP of your default docker bridge, which is the "docker0" network interface on your Linux host.
-For the docker engine on Windows or Mac OS, there is no "docker0" network interface; instead, you need to use the special domain name "host.docker.internal".
+- **internal_hostip**: this is the IP of your default K8s network Interface, which is the "cni0" network interface on your Linux host.

 - **site_id**: each FogFlow node (either cloud node or edge node) requires to have a unique string-based ID to identify itself in the system;
 - **physical_location**: the geo-location of the FogFlow node;